-This is one of the most powerful, yet overlooked, part of the NetSuite suite.
+This is one of the most powerful, yet overlooked, part of the ERP suite.
 The saved search feature is a goldmine and can be used to extract, format and customize data in a variety of ways to suit one’s requirements.
 If your job involves preparing monthly reports and analyzing them, mastering the various provisions of the saved searches feature will save you hours of work every month; providing you with sufficient time and resource to analyze and derive more meaningful information from these reports.

 Customer Data Mining: